 Now for a somewhat more serious, realistic, and useful description of what Dr. Dave’s Aiming Method (DAM) actually is …

 DAM USEFUL ADVICE (see the outrageous marketing claims above)

-The basics of the DAM system are: with a consistent pre-shot routine, visualize the required “angle of the shot” and required “line of aim” while standing, then align your vision center with the line of aim as you move your bridge hand and cue forward into your stance while keeping your focus on the OB (or ghost-ball resting point, or contact point, or ball overlap, or whatever else defines your target), then follow all of the recommended stroke “best practices.”
+The basics of the DAM system are: with a consistent and purposeful pre-shot routine, visualize the required “angle of the shot” and required “line of aim” while standing, then align your vision center with the line of aim as you move your bridge hand and cue forward into your stance while keeping your focus on the OB (or ghost-ball resting point, or contact point, or ball overlap, or whatever else defines your target), then follow all of the recommended stroke “best practices.”
 Be sure to maintain “quiet eyes” both at the “set” aiming position, checking both the CB tip contact point and your aiming line, and when focusing on the OB (or whatever target you have identified) during the final forward stroke.
 If you are a good shooter and maintain focus and don’t do anything wrong during the entire DAM process, you will make every shot.